scholarshipcoin/scholarshipcoin/doc/build-osx.md

 Build Scholarship Core
 ------------------------

-1. Clone the scholarshipcoin source code and cd into `scholarshipcoin`
+1. Clone the scholarship source code and cd into `scholarship`

         git clone https://github.com/scholarshipcoin/scholarshipcoin
-        cd scholarshipcoin
+        cd scholarship

-2. Build scholarshipcoin-core:
+2. Build scholarship-core:

-    Configure and build the headless scholarshipcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless scholarship binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.